codrill/cconverter/README.md

 `react-i18next` library.

 This project is continuously developed.
-We are adding new features, fix (potential of course :) ) bugs, so we meet your expectations.
+We are adding new features, fix (potential of course :) ) bugs, so we can meet your expectations.

 We are LIVE so you can visit us here --> [CConverter](https://cconverter.codrill.eu)